-According to the ordinance, each company wishing to open a cannabis business must submit consent from the property owner, along with other relevant information pertaining to Section 17-9-0129.3 of the Chicago Zoning Ordinance, in order to seek a zoning opinion letter from DPD, apply for a special use from the ZBA, host a community meeting prior to their ZBA hearing, and be approved for a special use by the ZBA prior to opening.
-Details about that process can be found on the district-specific pages linked below, and the ZBA cannabis application checklist.
+If DPD opines that an adult use cannabis dispensary is allowed at the location, then the company must apply for a special use from the ZBA, host a community meeting prior to their ZBA public hearing, and obtain a special use permit from the ZBA prior to opening.
+Details about that process can be found on the ZBA cannabis application checklist.

-Cannabis businesses seeking to locate in Chicago must hold a community meeting in the ward of their proposed location in accordance with Section 17-13-0905-G of the Chicago Zoning Ordinance.
+All applicants seeking a special use permit to open a cannabis business establishment must hold a community meeting in the ward of their proposed location in accordance with Section 17-13-0905-G of the Chicago Zoning Ordinance.
 This requirement has not been waived due to the ongoing public health crisis, and simply holding a virtual meeting does not satisfy the requirement.

-The ZBA Chair has ordered that all applicants seeking a special use permit to open a cannabis business must disclose the name, address and percentage of ownership of each individual or entity owning more than 5 percent of the business.
+The ZBA Chair has ordered that all applicants seeking a special use permit to open a cannabis business establishment must disclose the name, address and percentage of ownership of each individual or entity owning more than 5 percent of the applicant.
 Further details can be found in the rule dated Jan.
 17, 2020.

 State law requires that the City of Chicago provide public notice whenever an application for a special use for a cannabis business establishment is filed.
 These details can be found on this public notice page.